 Please click HERE to view an inventory of training opportunities.

 UPDATE (Oct 2020): Deadline dates for the training grant have been extended.
-Applications will be accepted on a rolling basis until October 31, 2020.
-All courses must be completed and receipts submitted by December 31, 2020.
+Applications will be accepted on a rolling basis until April 30, 2021.
+All courses must be completed and receipts submitted by June 30, 2021.
 Only fully completed application forms will be considered.

 To apply for a training grant using the online application form, please click the button below.

 Emily Wagner, Community Grants Manager